ABOUT BEAU

 They said it was as if Beau and I had been together all our lives.

-As Beau had been travelling for several hours, by road and air, I decided to walk him around the airport terminal before driving home.
+Because Beau had been travelling for several hours, by road and air, I decided to walk him around the airport terminal before driving home.
 We had a wonderful time together.
 Beau took everything in his stride.. the sound of airplanes, cars and trucks driving past, people rushing by.
-He loved me so much and trusted me unquestioningly, from that very first moment.
+He loved me so much and trusted me unquestioningly from that very first moment.

-Wherever we went, people used to stop and look at us and smile.
-Beau had a special presence about him and he always loved me so very much.
+Wherever we went people used to stop and look at us and smile.
+Beau had a special presence about him and he always loved me.

-When we arrived home, Jessie and Benmore greeted us and they instantly loved Beau, especially Jessie.
+When we arrived home Jessie and Benmore greeted us and they welcomed Beau.
 Our English Setter, Bandit had died on 14 December 2000.
-During the course of Bandit’s illness, Jessie lost 6kg in weight and when Bandit died, Benmore virtually lost his eye sight.
+During the course of Bandit’s illness Jessie lost weight and when Bandit died, Benmore lost his eye sight virtually overnight.

 Jessie always slept on the bed with me.
 She was completely devoted to me and needed to be physically close to me all the time.
-I always ended up sleeping on the edge of the bed with Jessie 'glued' beside me.
+I always ended up sleeping on the edge of the bed with Jessie 'glued' to my side.

 The truth is that I needed Jessie even more than she needed me.
 Jessie was my rock when everything else was falling down around me.
 She was my ‘Miss Princess’.